PhysiCell-Tools/Studio-Guide/README.md

 * this guide will use a Unix-style command syntax; Windows syntax may differ (e.g., you will probably need a ".exe" suffix on the executable program name)

 It is important to understand that the XML configuration file you are editing in the Studio will be updated (overwritten) when you do `File->Save` or *when you Run a simulation*.
 Also, the rules you have in your Rules table will automatically be written to the folder/file you have specified in that tab.
 But the ICs requires that you explicitly `Save` to the .csv file from the ICs tab.
 The Studio does not do "instantaneous" updates to the XML, so if it encounters a fatal error and crashes, any changes you made will not be automatically saved.
 Neither does it track changes you made and warn you of unsaved changes when you quit the Studio.
 Therefore, if you are working on your own model, it is a good practice to `File->Save` (has keyboard shortcut) occasionally and adopt the habit of making backup copies of any files you consider critical.

 ---
+## Support

+We want to help build a community that supports PhysiCell modelers and developers.
+We are still exploring options for choosing a "best" online forum.
+Currently, we primarily use Slack.
+Unfortunately, it is by invite-only (and the invite itself expires after 30 days).
+Here's an [invite to join our Slack channel](https://join.slack.com/t/mc2-center/shared_invite/zt-2f6yl8mk6-pHXaXUxoap__oXocdAIAiA) (and we'll update that link upon expiration).
+In the past, we've used [SourceForge](https://sourceforge.net/p/physicell/tickets) and that is still an option for filing trouble tickets or just asking questions.
+[GitHub Issues for the Studio](https://github.com/PhysiCell-Tools/PhysiCell-Studio/issues) is another option.
+We have looked into several other social forums and they all come with pros and cons - cost, usability, security, etc..
+If you have suggestions for ones that you like, please let us know!

+---
 ## Studio Overview